NeCTAR-RC/tutorials/_database/06-database-log.md

 ---
-title: Manage Database Logs
+title: Managing Database Logs
 order: 6
 duration: 5
 ---

-In this section, we are going to do some exercises to manage the database logs.
+In this section, we will explain how to manage the logs on a Database instance.

 ## Enable Database Logs